USCDataScience/NLTKRest/ReadMe.txt

 Open Terminal and paste the following commands:

-$ mkdir Flask_Server (Directory name must not contain spaces)
-$ cd Flask_Server
 $ git clone https://github.com/manalishah/Flask_REST_Server.git
+$ cd Flask_REST_Server
 $ virtualenv <Name_Of_VirtualEnv>

+For the server to run with the right configurations, your virtualenv must be activated:
 $ source <Name_Of_VirtualEnv>/bin/activate

-$ pip install flask
-$ pip install nltk numpy
+$ pip install flask nltk numpy
 $ chmod a+x run.py

-In order to start the server simply paste
+In order to start the server anytime simply paste this command:
 $ ./run.py

 Now you will see the that the server is up and ready at localhost:5000